This report examines the extent to which employee matters impact performance-related pay in the FTSE 100

-The key issues for employers implementing PRP include the following:
+The key issues for employers implementing PRP include:

-The role of the line manager is key to the effective implementation of PRP, and this group should be involved at an early stage in designing systems to ensure consistency and transparency when assessing achievement.
-Some schemes try to eliminate marking differences between ‘hard’ and ‘soft’ managers by the use of ‘forced distribution’ arrangements, that is insisting that all managers band a certain proportion of staff in each performance pay grouping (for example, 10% ‘poor’ and 10% ‘superior’).
+Line managers are key to effective implementation of PRP.
+They should be involved at an early stage in designing systems to ensure consistency and transparency when assessing achievement.
+Some schemes try to eliminate marking differences between ‘hard’ and ‘soft’ managers using ‘forced distribution’ arrangements, that is insisting that all managers band a certain proportion of staff in each performance pay grouping (for example, 10% ‘poor’ and 10% ‘superior’).

 Ensuring objectivity is also important to avoid rewarding favourites.
-Particularly serious is the potential for unlawful discrimination.
-It’s important for appraising managers to be aware of the impact that unconscious bias can have through training/awareness and for monitoring of merit pay awards to take place (for example by gender, ethnicity, age and so on).
+The potential for unlawful discrimination is particularly serious.
+It’s important that managers are made aware the impact that unconscious bias can have through training and for monitoring of merit pay awards by gender, ethnicity, age and so on).

 Distributing pay awards

-As some HR commentators have noted, pay is not the only motivating factor, or even the most important one, for some employees.
-And the performance element of pay is often relatively small, particularly for those relatively middling performers who will by definition form the bulk of the workforce.
-The problem is accentuated during times of low inflation when the pay bill increase is usually limited to relatively small percentage figures.
+As some HR commentators note, pay isn’t the only motivating factor, or even the most important one for some employees.
+And the performance element of pay is often relatively small, particularly for those relatively middling performers who will form the bulk of the workforce.
+The problem is accentuated in times of low inflation when the pay bill increase is usually limited to relatively small percentage figures.
 Even where PRP may have a motivational impact for high achievers, the corollary can be the demotivation of the lower or middle level performers.
-Therefore, it’s important to carefully consider the issue of pay award distribution.
+So it’s important to consider the issue of pay award distribution carefully.

 Identifying development needs

 A major concern is that linking pay awards to the performance review process may inhibit an open and honest discussion of an individual’s training and development needs.
 One solution is to separate the pay review aspect of performance assessment from the broader performance/development review, for instance by holding separate meetings some weeks or months apart.